-- Acting as a consultant, advisor, employee or independent contractor of/with a PacificSource competitor, customer or vendor. - Owning any significant interest in any business or organization that does or seeks to do business with PacificSource. - Using any company assets or resources for personal gain or advantage. - Business dealings with relatives or close friends. - Investments and financial interests in business partners.
+- Acting as a consultant, advisor, employee or independent contractor of/with a PacificSource competitor, provider, customer or Delegate/Delegated Entity. - Owning any significant interest in any business or organization that does or seeks to do business with PacificSource. - Using any company assets or resources for personal gain or advantage. - Business dealings with relatives or close friends. - Investments and financial interests in business partners.

-If you face such a situation, discuss it with your Senior Leadership Team member.
+If you face such a situation, discuss it with your immediate supervisor or refer to PacificSource's Conflict of Interest policy.
 By signing the annual acknowledgement of this Code of Conduct, you attest that you are either free of any conflict of interest or that you have disclosed any potential conflict of interest to PacificSource.
-See more on conflict of interest and employment of relatives in the Employee Handbook.
+See more on conflict of interest and employment of relatives in the Employee Handbook or the Conflict of Interest policy.